← Back to Blog

 • Overall -- the cupper's holistic impression

 Each attribute is scored, and the total determines the grade: 80-84.99 is Very Good, 85-89.99 is Excellent, and 90+ is Outstanding.
+If you want to understand the full cupping process, I break it down step by step in our Cupping 101 guide.

 Why Origin Matters